quacksouls/dsr-sl1/doc/very-large-ember.md

 Sooner or later you would need access to New Londo Ruins to fight the Four Kings.
 You require two items to unlock the boss fight:

--   Lord Vessel.
+-   Lordvessel.
 You should already have this item after defeating Ornstein and Smough, and exhausting the dialogue of Gwynevere.
 -   Covenant of Artorias.
 This ring is dropped by Sif, a boss at Darkroot Garden.